cloudfoundry-attic/copilot/docs/model-mappings.md

 For Cloud Foundry ingress routing, we will configure a Gateway that exposes port 80 and/or 443.
 Each exposed port (a `server` in Gateway-speak) is configured with a list of `hosts`.
-In Cloud Foundry, each [CF Domain](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) will appear as a host in that list.
+In Cloud Foundry, each external [CF Domain](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) will appear as a host in that list.

+In particular, the internal domain (`*.apps.internal`) will not be in the `hosts` list.

 ```yaml